centerparcs.co.uk

 • FY30 target: 45%

 The chart shows the recycling and composting rate for our UK operations.
 There is a trend line from FY20 to FY30 showing that a 10% increase is required to meet our FY30 target.
-There is a drop in the rate in FY21 (attributed to the impact of closures due to the pandemic) which is starting to improve in FY23, albeit still below the required rate to reach our 2030 target.
+There is a drop in the rate in FY21 (attributed to the impact of closures due to the pandemic), followed by a steady increase.
+In FY23, the FY20 baseline was surpassed, although we still remain a little below the required rate to reach our 2030 target.